-Last month, for my second birthday dinner I went to Seattle and my boyfriend took me to The Herbfarm.
+Last month, for my second birthday dinner I went to The Herbfarm in Seattle.
 The restaurant focuses on food and wine local to the Pacific Northwest and has a different theme for dinners every few weeks.
 The theme while we were there was Indian Summer, which combined the best of ingredients available in the summer and the fall.

 A meal at The Herbfarm is an experience.
 They only have one dinner seating per night and everyone is served each of their nine courses at the same time.
 The entire meal takes at least 4 hours, so be prepared.
 When we first arrived we were given cocktails and a tour around the property.
 One of the proprietors showed us the herb gardens and explained how each of the herbs we were seeing (and got to taste too) would be incorporated into the night’s meal.
 It was informative, though it was a little chilly out and I found myself wanting to go inside and warm up before the tour was over.